Open dynamics of entanglement in mesoscopic bosonic systems

 and for $t\rightarrow\infty$ the eigenvalue $\lambda_1(t)$ converges to $1/4$.
 Note that $t_c$ is an increasing function of the pumping parameter with the limit

-Compering this expression to critical time for the single-photon state \eqref{eq:tc} one can see that the critical time for highly pumped BSV state is longer matching the interpretation of high robustness of this state to this type of decoherence.
-Still, for small values of $\Gamma$ where BSV state is dominated by the vacuum component $t_c$ can be smaller than for the single-photon state.
+Compering this expression to critical time for the single-photon state \eqref{eq:tc}, one can see that the critical time for the highly pumped BSV state is more robust against this type of decoherence.
+Still, for small values of $\Gamma$ where the BSV state is dominated by the vacuum component, $t_c$ can be smaller than for the single-photon state.
 This happens for $\Gamma<-\log(2-\sqrt{2})/2\approx 0.27$.
-FIG. \ref{fig2} shows comparison of $t_c$ for BSV state with different values of $\Gamma$ and single-photon state.
+Fig. \ref{fig2} shows comparison of $t_c$ for BSV state with different values of $\Gamma$ and single-photon state.